controlshift/slate-visitthem/source/includes/_authenticated_api_memberships.md

 # Memberships

-Members of the congress are represented on memberships.
-A membership record includes specific fields for faction, chamber, district, etc.; as well as personal information of the legislator, offices and upcoming events.
+Members of Congress are represented by memberships.
+A membership record includes specific fields for faction, chamber, district, etc.; as well as personal information about the legislator, offices, and upcoming events.

 ## Find by area